Pharmacy: The future of pharmacy

 In the coming decades, pharmacists are expected to become more integral within the health care system.
 Rather than simply dispensing medication, pharmacists are increasingly expected to be compensated for their patient care skills.
 In particular, Medication Therapy Management (MTM) includes the clinical services that pharmacists can provide for their patients.
 Such services include a thorough analysis of all medication (prescription, non-prescription, and herbals) currently being taken by an individual.
 The result is a reconciliation of medication and patient education resulting in increased patient health outcomes and decreased costs to the health care system.

 This shift has already commenced in some countries; for instance, pharmacists in Australia receive remuneration from the Australian Government for conducting comprehensive Home Medicines Reviews.
 In Canada, pharmacists in certain provinces have limited prescribing rights (as in Alberta and British Columbia) or are remunerated by their provincial government for expanded services such as medications reviews (Medschecks in Ontario).
 In the United Kingdom, pharmacists who undertake additional training are obtaining prescribing rights and this is because of pharmacy education.
 They are also being paid for by the government for medicine use reviews.
 In Scotland, the pharmacist can write prescriptions for Scottish registered patients of their regular medications, for the majority of drugs, except for controlled drugs, when the patient is unable to see their doctor, as could happen if they are away from home or the doctor is unavailable.
 In the United States, pharmaceutical care or clinical pharmacy has had an evolving influence on the practice of pharmacy.
 Moreover, the Doctor of Pharmacy (Pharm.
 D.) degree is now required before entering practice and some pharmacists now complete one or two years of residency or fellowship training following graduation.
 In addition, consultant pharmacists, who traditionally operated primarily in nursing homes, are now expanding into direct consultation with patients, under the banner of "senior care pharmacy".

 In addition to patient care, pharmacies will be a focal point for medical adherence initiatives.
 There is enough evidence to show that integrated pharmacy based initiatives significantly impact adherence for chronic patients.
-For example, a study published in NIH shows "pharmacy based interventions improved patients' medication adherence rates by 2.1 percent and increased physicians' initiation rates by 38 percent, compared to the control group".
+For example, a study published in National Institute for Health (NIH) shows "pharmacy based interventions improved patients' medication adherence rates by 2.1 percent and increased physicians' initiation rates by 38 percent, compared to the control group".